IanL7/canpill/README.md

 # canpill
-Can pill is a basic development board based on Phil's Lab stm32 blue pill adaptation (https://www.youtube.com/watch?v=aVUqaB0IMh4)
+Canpill is a basic development board based on Phil's Lab stm32 blue pill adaptation (https://www.youtube.com/watch?v=aVUqaB0IMh4).
+The board uses an STM32F103 microntroller.

 This repository contains the kicad project files for the board.